IB GuidesSeptember 14, 2025

 Next Steps:

-Ready to take your IB Physics IA to the next level?
-Try Marksy for free today and experience the power of AI-driven feedback!
-See how our AI grading assistant can help you improve your scores or streamline your grading workflow.
-Sign up now and unlock your full potential in the International Baccalaureate program!
+Want to improve your IB Physics IA?
+Try Marksy for free today and see what the feedback points out!
+See how our AI grading assistant can help you improve your scores or simplify your grading process.
+Sign up now and improve your work in the International Baccalaureate program!